handofkwll/fisica/README.md

   Note that at the rendering stage there is often a warning of 'tight_layout: falling back to Agg renderer'.
 It is harmless.

-  If it has worked then you should see a new directory in your working directory with name of form 'fisica-sim-yyyymmddThhmmss', which contains the browsable weblog for the run just made, and a file with name of form 'yyyymmddThhmmss.fits' that contains the simulated interferograms
+  All being well you should see a new directory in your working directory with name of form 'fisica-sim-yyyymmddThhmmss', which contains the browsable weblog for the run just made, and a file with name of form 'yyyymmddThhmmss.fits' that contains the simulated interferograms